wakkihaya/neurotechjp/src/md/en/blog/castillo-neurosity.md

 Neurosity was co-founded in 2018 by [AJ Keller](https://www.linkedin.com/in/andrewjaykeller/), the CEO, and Alex Castillo, the CTO, and is currently in its Seed phase.

 The team has excellent teamwork across a wide range of hardware and software.
-AJ has a professional background in hardware, while Castillo, who I interviewed this time, has worked as a software engineer for 15 years at Netflix and other companies.
-Also, they have two neuroscientists from UC Berkeley, as well as people with many skills in design and marketing.
+AJ, who is responsible for all hardware, studied computer engineering in college and then worked at Boeing for automating the construction of planes and robots.
+AJ has a professional background in hardware, while Castillo, who I interviewed this time, has worked as a software engineer for 15 years at Netflix, [GrubHub](http://grubhub.com/), and other companies.
+Based on his vast knowledge and experience, he is responsible for all software at Neurosity.

+Also, they have neuroscientists from UC Berkeley, as well as people with many skills in marketing and so on.

 &nbsp;